MrYsLab/python_banyan/docs/example2.md

 We can now specify the number of messages that the client produces, while accepting the default values for all of the other parameters.

-Making sure that the Backplane and server are already running, we can start the new client, asking it to produce 20 messages.
+Making sure that the backplane and server are already running, we can start the new client, asking it to produce 20 messages.

 ```